Workingman's Blues: Cultural references

 The chorus lines "Meet me at the bottom...Bring me my boots and shoes" refer to a line in the 1946 song "June's Blues" by jazz singer June Christy.

 The line "Sing a little bit of these workingman's blues" is a quote from the refrain of Merle Haggard's Workin' Man Blues.
-(Haggard's response in an interview with the Associated Press: "Good, that gives me a reason to do 'Blowin' in the Wind 2'".)
+(Haggard's response in an interview with the Associated Press: "Good, that gives me a reason to do "Blowin' in the Wind 2'".)

-The line "No one can ever claim that I took up arms against you" is taken verbatim from Ovid's Tristia (Book 1, Section 3, Line 24).
+The line "I sleep in the kitchen with my feet in the hall" can be related to the song "A New Salty Dog”, recorded by The Allen Brothers in 1930, where The Allen Brothers sing: "I got a gal she’s six feet tall/ Sleeps in the kitchen with her feet in the hall".

+Professor of the classics Richard F. Thomas, in his book Why Dylan Matters, analysed ways in which "Workingman’s Blues #2" draws on Tristia, a collection of poems by Ovid, written during his exile to the Black Sea port of Tomis during the years AD 8 – 17.